LeanerCloud/AutoSpotting/START.md

 ### For Elastic Beanstalk ###

-* In order to add tags to existing Elastic Beanstalk environment, you will need to rebuild the environment with the spot-enabled tag.
-Follow this [guide](http://www.boringgeek.com/add-or-update-tags-on-existing-elastic-beanstalk-environments)
+* In order to add tags to existing Elastic Beanstalk environment, you will need to rebuild or update the environment with the `spot-enabled` tag.
+For more details you can follow this [guide](http://www.boringgeek.com/add-or-update-tags-on-existing-elastic-beanstalk-environments)

-## Configuration of autospotting ##
+## Configuration of AutoSpotting ##

 ### Testing configuration ###

-Normally AutoSPotting runs from AWS Lambda, but for testing purposes it can also be compiled and executed locally as a command-line tool, which can be very useful for implementing and testing new functionality.
+Normally AutoSpotting runs from AWS Lambda, but for testing purposes it can also be compiled and executed locally as a command-line tool, which can be very useful for troubleshooting, implementing and testing new functionality.

 The algorithm can use custom command-line flags.
 Much like many other command-line tools, you can use the `-h` command line flag to see all the